marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 At the moment we don't have any GitHub Hooks configured.

-## Reset GitHub WebHooks
+## BuildConfig Triggers
-With the reset GitHub WebHooks and the WebHook this create a secret for us and configured a WebHook in our BuildConfig.
+With the following command you can set GitHub WebHook trigger.
+This will create a secret for us and configured a WebHook in our BuildConfig.
 ```
 oc set triggers bc/catalog-service-pipeline --from-github
-oc set triggers bc/catalog-service-pipeline --from-webhook
 ```

 When we run again the `oc describe bc/catalog-service-pipeline` command we will see that we have a `bc` like below.